Yumeno Kyūsaku

 Yumeno Kyūsaku (夢野 久作) was the pen name of Sugiyama Yasumichi (杉山 泰道), an early Shōwa period Japanese author, Zen priest, post office director and sub-lieutenant.
 The pen name roughly means "a person who always dreams".
 His Dharma name was Goshin-in Gin'en Taidō-koji (悟真院吟園泰道居士).
 He wrote detective novels and is known for his avant-gardism and his surrealistic, wildly imaginative and fantastic, even bizarre narratives.
-His eldest son, Sugiyama Tatsumaru, was known as the Green Father of India for spending billions of yen on reforestation.

 Early life

 Yumeno was born in Fukuoka city, Fukuoka prefecture as Sugiyama Naoki.
 His father, Sugiyama Shigemaru, was a major figure in the pre-war ultranationalist organization, the Genyōsha.
 After graduating from Shuyukan he attended the Literature Department at Keio University, but dropped out on orders from his father, and returned home to take care of the family farm.
 In 1926 he decided to become a Buddhist priest, but after a couple of years in the monastery, he returned home again as Sugiyama Yasumichi.
 By this time, he had developed a strong interest in the traditional Japanese drama form of Noh, with its genre of ghost stories and supernatural events.
 He found employment as a freelance reporter for the Kyushu Nippō newspaper (which later became the Nishinippon Shimbun), while writing works of fiction on the side.